Free platform-agnostic data exchange framework for C/C++, including a built-in JSON parser and emitter.

 Once you have an XStructure

-data object, you can easily convert it to a JSON string representation, as:
+data object, you can easily convert it to JSON string representation, as:

 // Obtain a JSON string representation of the structure 's'.